 Women are more likely to develop Fibromyalgia than are men.
 Many people who have Fibromyalgia also have tension headaches, temporomandibular joint (TMJ) disorders, irritable bowel syndrome, anxiety and depression.

-While there is no cure for Fibromyalgia, a variety of medications can help control symptoms.
+While there is no cure found for Fibromyalgia, a variety of medications can help control symptoms.
 Exercise, relaxation and stress-reduction measures also may help.

 Symptoms of Fibromyalgia